Package Torello.HTML.Tools.NewsSite

 public class ScrapeURLs extends java.lang.Object

-This class will scour a News or Information Web-Site for all relevant ArticleURL's
+This class will scour a News or Information Web-Site for all relevant ArticleURL's, and save thoseURL'stoVector.
+Once completed, a complete list of Article-URL'smay be returned to the user for subsequent downloading of the Article'sHTML-content.

 This HTML Search, Parse and Scrape package was initially written to help download and translate news-articles from web-sites that appear to be from overseas and across the oceans.